fujaba/fulibWorkflows/docs/definitions/model.md

 After that simply add `<fieldNameInFirstClass>.back: <fieldNameInSecondClass>`.
 The cardinalities one and many are both present in the example.
 If you want to model a direction as a `to many` - association you will have to add square brackets to the text after `:`.
-It is important to declare a `to many` - association as string with additional `"` at start and end position.
 In the case that it is a `to one` - association simply miss out the square brackets.